 - Install GNU Gettext tools (from here)

 You need at least Visual Studio 2017 or MonoDevelop 7.1

-- Select the DebugWin32 configuration (this is important!).
+- Select the DebugWin32 configuration and Any CPU platform (this is important!).

 - Build the solution.